poplatek/payment-methods-book/dankort/dankortmobil/README.md

 Dankort app differs fundamentally from the other and typical mobile phone payment apps.
 It is not an Internet based mobile payment app but a white label mobile wallet which, in effect, holds a Dankort payment card.

 Dankort app supports NFC which works just like a contactless NFC payment card and you just tap the mobile phone instead of a payment card to purchase.
-It also supports Bluetooth and QR-codes as well as a check in/check out solution for making the transaction handling go in parallel with real world back packing at a store.
+It also supports Bluetooth and QR-codes as well as a check in/check out solution for making the transaction handling go in parallel with real world bag packing at a store.

 Dankort app is white label and allows for branding for a local bank so that the customer loyalty stays local.